|

 black water.

-staying, my lord.
-It is fascinating to see the differences between
+to staying, my Lord.
+It is fascinating to see the differences

-the two worlds.
-And as for the inhabitants slight frostinesswell,
+between the two worlds.
+As for the inhabitants slight frostinesswell,

 Hentmirë?